What Is Considered Arson in New York?

 Penalties and Sentencing for New York Arson in the First Degree

-Arson in the first degree is a Class A-I Violent Felony.
-Therefore, the minimum sentence that can be imposed is 15 to 40 years.
-The maximum sentence that can be imposed is life imprisonment.
+Arson, in the first degree, is a Class A-I Violent Felony.
+Therefore, the minimum sentence is 15 to 40 years, and the maximum is life imprisonment.

 Arson Charges and New York Bail Reform